zsakr/Math-Game/README.md

 AUTHORS:

-This is the code from YHack 2019 for the Blast Math team (Digesh, Edwin, Ziad, and Bettina).
+This is the code from YHack 2019 for the Blast Math team (Ziad, Digesh, Edwin, and Bettina).

 ------------------------------------------------------------------